 - Reduced paperwork and administrative burdens because of automated IFTA calculations.

-- Improved driving and a reduction in poor driving practices, such as hard braking, excessive acceleration, hard cornering, and speeding.
+- Improved driving and a reduction in poor driving practices, such as hard braking, excessive acceleration, and hard cornering.

 - A significant reduction in vehicle-related violations, which is more common than most people think.
 The CVSA recently released the results of the last Brake Safety Day, which revealed that more than 14 percent vehicles were placed out-of-service because of faulty brakes.
 ELDs can help identify these vehicle-related problems in time.